 - Make sure you’re adding value to the user

 - Let the user experience your app first

 - Enable easy sharing on social media and chat apps with Smart Invites

-Turn web users into app installs
+Turn web users into app downloads

 When there are thousands of apps being launched to the app stores – Google and iOS, it is important for app developers and marketers to leverage other channels to boost app downloads.
-This includes the age old tactic of using search engine optimization.
+This includes the age-old tactic of using search engine optimization.